python/cpython/Doc/library/os.rst

 .. function:: getsid(pid)

-   Calls the system call :cfunc:`getsid`.
+   Call the system call :cfunc:`getsid`.
 See the Unix manual for the semantics.
    Availability: Unix.

 .. function:: setsid()

-   Calls the system call :cfunc:`setsid`.
+   Call the system call :cfunc:`setsid`.
 See the Unix manual for the semantics.
    Availability: Unix.